-A 2010 theatre graduate of the Victorian College of the Arts and trained contemporary dancer, Renae works as a performer across visual art, contemporary dance and theatre.
-She has performed for Triage Live Art Collective (AU), One Step at a Time Like This (AU), Blackhole Theatre (AU), Maybe_Together (AU), Dee & Associates (AU) and Dewy Dell (IT), among other independent collectives.
-Renae has appeared in performance artworks at the National Gallery of Victoria, Melbourne Festival and Australian Centre of Contemporary Art.
+Alongside her choreographic practice Renae works as an acting coach and performer across visual art, contemporary dance and theatre.
+Renae was the acting coach on ‘Asobi’ by Kaori Ito, produced by Les Ballets C de la B (BE) in 2013 and ‘The O-Zone’ by ClarkBeaumont (AU) in 2017.
+She has performed for Alexandra Pirici (RO), Triage Live Art Collective (AU/DE), One Step at a Time Like This (AU), Blackhole Theatre (AU), Maybe_Together (AU), Dee & Associates (AU) and Dewy Dell (IT), among other independent collectives.
+Renae has appeared in performance artworks at the Neuer Berliner Kunstverein, National Gallery of Victoria, Melbourne Festival and Australian Centre of Contemporary Art.

 Renae has been selected for artistic residencies at Tanzfabrik – culminating in a showing in Open Spaces / SommerTanz Festival 2017 (DE), Dansomètre (CH), Théâtre de la Villet (FR) – in collaboration with Luke George and David Wampach, and The Freezer (IS), among others.
 Renae was a recipient of a DanceWEB scholarship at ImPulsTanz (AT) in 2014 and has received funding from the Australian Federal and State Government as well as Philanthropic organisations to realise her own creative projects.
 She is currently creating ‘And She saw that it was good’ a new dance duet with Austrian choreographer/dancer Mirjam Sögner and ‘Susurrus’ with Finnish collaborator Maria Nurmela.